rob5300/vpk_cfgy/readme.md

 # VPK CFGY

-Create or update many vpks with custom [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) file and path filtering.
+Create or update many vpks with custom [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions) file name and path filtering.

 ## Configuration
-On first run a default config is created.
+On first run a default config in JSON is created.
 This can be editied to define many vpks to create.
 ```
 {
     "vpk_path": "./bin/vpk.exe",